ARZU984/Netkeeper/README.md

-# NetDeflect DDoS Mitigation v2.0
+# NetKeeper A DDoS Mitigation Tool [v 1.0]

-**NetDeflect** is an advanced DDoS mitigation and detection tool for Linux-based systems.
+**Netkeeper** is an advanced DDoS mitigation and detection tool for Linux-based systems.
 It captures, analyzes, and classifies traffic in real-time, blocks malicious IPs based on attack signatures, provides live metrics, and sends Discord webhook alerts to keep you informed of any attacks.

 ---